 - 1/2 cup shredded Colby-Monterey Jack cheese

 - 1/2 teaspoon garlic powder

 - Salt and pepper to taste

-- 1 cup (4 ounces) Italian-style panko (Japanese) bread crumbs
+- 1 cup Italian-style panko (Japanese) bread crumbs

-- Fill a large stockpot about ¼ the way with water.
-Bring to a boil over high heat
+- Fill a large stockpot about 1/4 the way with water.
+Bring the water to a boil over high heat

-- Place cauliflower florets in a large steam basket over the pot.
+- Place the cauliflower florets in a large steam basket over the pot.
 Cover.
-Reduce heat to medium.
-Steam cauliflower until very tender, about 20 minutes.
+Reduce the heat to medium.
+Steam the cauliflower until very tender, about 20 minutes.

-- Transfer cauliflower to a large bowl.
-Mash with a potato masher, or process through a foodmill using the blade with the largest opening.
+- Transfer the cauliflower to a large bowl.
+Mash with a potato masher, ricer or process through a foodmill.

-- Combine breadcrumbs and melted butter.
+- Combine the breadcrumbs and melted butter.
 Season with salt and pepper to taste.
-Spread over the top of mashed cauliflower.
+Spread the breadcrumbs over the top of mashed cauliflower.

-- Bake uncovered for 40-50 minutes until cheeses are melted and topping is golden brown.
+- Bake uncovered for 40-50 minutes until the cheeses are melted and the topping is golden brown.